fish-quant/big-fish/docs/source/index.rst

 Getting started
 ===============

-To avoid dependency conflicts, we recommend the the use of a dedicated `virtual <https://docs.python.org/3.6/library/venv.html>`_ or `conda
+To avoid dependency conflicts, we recommend the use of a dedicated `virtual <https://docs.python.org/3.6/library/venv.html>`_ or `conda
 <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-
 environments.html>`_ environment.
 In a terminal run the command:

 .. code-block:: bash